In the Shadows (song)

-"In the Shadows" is a song by Finnish alternative rock band the Rasmus, included on the group's fifth studio album Dead Letters.
-Released in Finland in January 2003, the single achieved considerable chart success throughout Europe and Oceania, peaking at No. 3 in the United Kingdom and topping the charts of Finland, Germany, Hungary, and New Zealand.
+"In the Shadows" is a song by Finnish alternative rock band the Rasmus, included on the group's fifth studio album, Dead Letters (2003).
+Released in Finland in January 2003, the single achieved considerable chart success throughout Europe and Oceania, topping the charts of Finland, Germany, Hungary, and New Zealand and peaking at No. 3 in the United Kingdom.
 It was also successful in South America, reaching No. 1 in Bolivia, Chile, and Paraguay.
 The song was nominated for the Kerrang!
 Award for Best Single in 2004.

 Composition

 "In the Shadows" is written in the key of F minor.
-The chorus is based on the "millennial whoop" vocal pattern, and is considered the earliest 21st century example of this tool in popular music.
+The chorus is based on the "millennial whoop" vocal pattern, and is considered the earliest 21st-century example of this tool in popular music.
 The "whoop" did exist before, but only became ubiquitous after "In the Shadows".

 Music videos

 There are four different music videos for the song: the Finnish version, the European version, the American version, and a fourth, simplified version.
 A new version of the song, co-written by and featuring Ukrainian rap group Kalush Orchestra, is accompanied by a music video.